Best Known For

 Answer questions and see how you rank against other players.Play Now

-In September 2009, Scott Brown announced his candidacy for the U.S. Senate seat that had become vacant upon the death of Ted Kennedy, proclaiming he would fulfill Massachusetts' need for an "independent thinker."
+In September 2009, Scott Brown announced his candidacy for the U.S. Senate seat that had become vacant upon the death of Ted Kennedy, proclaiming that he would fulfill Massachusetts' need for an "independent thinker."
 The press described him as a candidate who didn't fall neatly into party lines and characterized him as "mainstream."
 In the general election, Brown faced Democratic nominee Attorney General Martha Coakley and independent Joseph L. Kennedy (no relation to the Kennedy family).
 Initially, Brown faced overwhelming odds, being a relative unknown and a Republican in a very Democratic state.
 But while Democrats far outnumber Republicans in Massachusetts, independents outnumber both parties combined.
 Brown capitalized on his reputation as a moderate, and gained an increasing amount of support at election time.

 © 2013 A+E Networks.
 All rights reserved.